 June Calendar

-- June 21 is the summer solstice, which heralds the start of summer in the Northern Hemisphere.
-It’s the day with the most hours of daylight, so enjoy!
+• June 20 is the summer solstice, which heralds the start of summer in the Northern Hemisphere.
+It’s the day with the most hours of daylight.
 In the Southern Hemisphere, winter begins at this time.

-- June 21 is National Indigenous Peoples Day (Canada).
-This holiday is meant to remind Canadians of the contributions of the many First Nations, Métis, and Inuit peoples.
+• In Canada, June 21 is National Indigenous Peoples Day (Canada), recognizing the contributions of the many First Nations, Métis, and Inuit peoples.

-- June 24 brings Midsummer Day, traditionally the midpoint of the growing season, halfway between planting and harvesting.
-It is celebrated in many cultures on the night of June 23, as Midsummer Eve.
+• June 24 brings Midsummer Day, also St. John the Baptist’s Feast Day.
+Traditionally, this was the midpoint of the growing season, halfway between planting and harvesting.
+It is celebrated in many cultures on the night of June 23, as Midsummer Eve!
+Learn all about Midsummer traditions.

 Cut your thistles before St. John [June 24],